Hisham-Developer/linux-server-configuration/README.md

 #### #what I am using
 in this site I use Microsoft Azure and ubuntu server.
 ## steps:-
-### In the beginning update and upgrader your system then you should download all the dependecnies:
+### In the beginning update and upgrade your system then you should download all the dependecnies:
 ```
 sudo apt-get install apache2